NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Hamstring

 The Steelers will be without their star safety for the second week in a row after he injured a hamstring against the Jacksonville Jaguars.
-Without Fitzpatrick, the Steelers will again use a combination of players to absorb his responsibilities, including using cornerback Patrick Peterson at safety for some snaps, something Peterson said this week that he has always wanted to do in his career.
+Without Fitzpatrick, the Steelers will use a combination of players to absorb his responsibilities, including using cornerback Patrick Peterson at safety for some snaps, something Peterson said this week he has always wanted to do in his career. -- Brooke Pryor

 James Conner, RB, Arizona Cardinals